cooldo/qmlbook/docs/ch04-qmlstart/qmlstart.rst

 Performance of QML
 ------------------

 QML and Javascript are interpreted languages.
 This means that they do not have to be processed by a compiler before being executed.
 Instead, they are being run inside an execution engine.
-However, as interpretation is a costly operation various techniques are used to improvide performance.
+However, as interpretation is a costly operation various techniques are used to improve performance.

 The QML engine uses just-in-time (JIT) compilation to improve performance.
 It also caches the intermediate output to avoid having to recompile.
 This works seamlessly for you as a developer.
 The only trace of this is that files ending with ``qmlc`` and ``jsc`` can be found next to the source files.